Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 {% end %}

-Hmm, <i>refrain from opening the Pandora's box</i>, let's try to stay high-level here, shall we?
+Hmm, <i>refrain from opening Pandora's box</i>, let's try to stay high-level here, shall we?
 Be careful: the numbers I am going to present can vary depending on your hardware, but the important part is **the scale**: keep that in mind.